 Can you use this ancient Greek method to identify prime numbers?
 Clicking on a number will cycle through the colours; right-clicking will cycle through in reverse order.

-If you would like to see an implementation of this in Python,
+See an implementation of this in Python.